Ext4 Data Recovery

 A Word of Caution: Backup Before You Dive In

 Before undertaking any recovery steps, always ensure you’ve backed up your disk.
 Avoid working directly on the file system from which you’re trying to retrieve data.
-Doing so risks overwriting Inodes, potentially dashing any hopes of data recovery.
-Tools like ddrescue stand ready to help you clone EXT4 file systems to safer locations.
+Doing so risks overwriting Inodes, potentially ruining any hopes of data recovery.
+Tools like ddrescue can help you clone EXT4 file systems to safer locations.

 ShellScript